How to say “some” in Italian

 Would you like some water?

-The words qualche, alcuni and alcune also are used to talk about small quantities of something, but they can only be used with countable nouns, which, as you probably know or guessed are nouns that can be counted!
+The words qualche, alcuni, and alcune also are used to talk about small quantities of something, but they can only be used with countable nouns, which, as you probably know or guessed are nouns that can be counted!

-These two words are more similar to “a few” in English.
+These two words are more similar to a few in English.

 Let’s have a look at them!

 Qualche always stays the same.
-It does not have a plural, masculine or feminine form, it’s always qualche, and it is used only in the singular, even if its meaning is plural!
+It does not have a plural, masculine or feminine form, it’s always qualche, and it is used only in singular, even if its meaning is plural!

 Passami qualche bicchiere.